ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ### 1.15 List of Blacklisted Words - Create/Read/Update/Delete
 **A. Create Blacklisted Words in Masterdata DB**

-Upon receiving a request to add a Blacklisted Word with the input parameters (code, name, descr, lang_code and is_active) the system store the Blacklisted Word in the DB
+Upon receiving a request to add a Blacklisted Word with the input parameters (code, name, descr, lang_code and is_active), the system store the Blacklisted Word in the DB

 1. Validates if all required input parameters have been received as listed below for each specific request
 * word - character (128) - Mandatory